vanhoangkha/Nova-Act-sample/FAQ.md

 Nova Act is a research preview which is free to use.
 Customers get a daily quota of requests.

 ### General Question 5: In which regions is Nova Act available?
-Nova Act is currently available in the US.
+Nova Act is currently available in the following regions:

+  - United States
+  - Canada
+  - Mexico

 If you are interested in using Nova Act in a different region, please let us know.
 We are tracking feature requests in our GitHub repo, so please +1 and add a comment where you'd like to see us expand to next.

-### General Question 6: When will Nova Act be available outside the US?
+### General Question 6: When will Nova Act be available in my region?
-As of now, Nova Act is only available for US-based users.
-We have not published timelines for availability outside the US.
+We have not published timelines for additional region availability.

 ### General Question 7: I created a workflow with Nova Act.
 How can I share this with the community?
 We highly encourage users to share their workflows with others in the community.
 Please make a Pull Request (PR) with your script in the Nova Act GitHub [samples folder](https://github.com/aws/nova-act/tree/main/src/nova_act/samples).
 Our team will analyze your workflow and, if approved, it will be merged into the repository.